JJRWalker/ChaosEngine/README.md

 * Maths functions (Vector maths / randomisation helpers)

 ## Known Issues
 * Rendering ImGui causes a blank screen to be rendered over the top of game primatives being rendered to screen, UI is still displayed.
-Only appears to affect some systems after a recent graphics driver update
+Only appears to affect some systems after a recent graphics driver update.
+Unfortunately I lack the variety of hardware to test this.